nkduyenpham/Tiktok-multivideos-downloader/README.md

 *Note: Ensure that Node.js is installed and the required packages are installed before running the script.
 If you need help obtaining TikTok video links, refer to [this guide](https://www.groovypost.com/howto/copy-a-link-in-tiktok/).*

+# Disclaimer

+**Important:** This script is developed for educational and personal use only.
+The developers of this script do not endorse or encourage the violation of any TikTok policies or terms of service.
+The use of this script to download TikTok videos must comply with TikTok's terms and conditions.

+**Note:** TikTok's policies may change, and it is the responsibility of the user to ensure that their use of this script aligns with the latest TikTok policies.
+The developers are not responsible for any misuse, violations, or legal consequences resulting from the use of this script.

+By using this script, you acknowledge and accept the risks associated with potential policy violations and agree to use it responsibly and in accordance with TikTok's terms of service.

+This script is provided as-is, without any warranties or guarantees.
+The developers are not liable for any damages or legal implications arising from the use of this script.

+**Use at your own risk.**

 Feel free to reach out if you encounter any issues or have questions!